ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 Building a network is not a numbers game, and it's not about looking to get the largest personal benefit with the least time invested.
 But unfortunately that's how some people approach it.
 I wrote this post to offer some suggestions for a better way.

 Two important cavaets to start, both inspired by other posts on similar topics.
 First, to quote [Trey Causey](https://medium.com/@treycausey/do-you-have-time-for-a-quick-chat-c3f7e46de89d): I am not without sin, and I'm also still figuring all this out.
-And second, for those of you who hate the very idea of networking and think your work should speak for yourself, I really like Rachel Thomas' take on this.
-She's writing about personal brand, but I think there's a lot of overlap there (as I discuss later):
+Second, for those of you who hate the very idea of networking and think your work should speak for yourself, I really like [Rachel Thomas']((http://www.fast.ai/2017/12/18/personal-brand/) take on this.
+She's writing about personal branding, but I think there's a lot of overlap there (as I discuss later):

 > Personal branding is no substitute for doing high-quality technical work; it’s just the means by which you can share this work with a broader audience.